Artesia in Heritage Pointe merges luxury and landscape

 “As the developer for Artesia at Heritage Pointe, we feel we provide the value and lifestyle choice people are looking for in the luxury home market.
 We have created a fine balance among ideal location, low-density living, pleasing community design and pricing.”

-Homebuyers looking for luxury outside of Calgary don’t need to look far.
+Out-of-town luxury Homebuyers looking for luxury outside of Calgary don’t need to look far.

 “Southeast of Calgary, the new hospital is a big driver of development, including housing, malls and large sports complexes,” said Don Blocka, a REALTOR® with Sotheby’s International Realty.
 “Thanks to Deerfoot Trail and Stoney Trail, you can live there and still have high-speed access to the city.”